 - Can be used in any position horizontal, inclination, vertical, and overhead.

-- SMAW/MMA welding process is simple to learn and master compared to other welding processes.
+- SMAW/Stick welding process is simple to learn and master compared to other welding processes.

 - Can be used in an open atmosphere since this process does not use a protective gas (atmospheric air can disturb the protection gas shield).